 Selling animals outdoors in North Las Vegas is now illegal without a permit.

-But the advocates argue the ordinance, which requires applicants to pay an annual $25 fee and comply with regulations concerning outdoor pets, doesn't go far enough.
-The sale of animals at the swap meet should be banned entirely, they said.
+But those advocates say the ordinance, which requires applicants to pay an annual $25 fee and comply with regulations concerning outdoor pets, doesn’t go far enough.
+The sale of animals at the swap meet should be banned, they say.

 “People shouldn’t be hawking puppies at the swap meet like a bag of rice,” said Gina Greisen, president of Nevada Voters for Animals.